KochInstitute-Bioinformatics/Bulk-RNAseq/README.md

-# Human Bulk-RNAseq data analysis
+# Bulk-RNAseq data analysis

-This repository contains scripts and functions for analyzing RNA-Seq data, including differential expression analysis, PCA, and data visualization.
+This repository contains a Template folder with scripts and functions for analyzing any RNA-Seq dataset from Human and Mouse, including differential expression analysis, PCA, and data visualization.
 The pipeline is designed to facilitate the processing and analysis of RNA-Seq data, starting from importing quantification results to generating figures and statistical analysis.
 It assumes that you have already run the nf-core pipeline and pre-processed the FASTQ files.

 ## Overview